 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

 FuelCell Energy is a small, lesser-known company.
-As a mid-cap stock, it’s the most risky investment opportunity on this list.
+As the smallest company mentioned here, it’s the most risky investment opportunity on this list.
 Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in clean energy.